NessieCanCode/SlurmComposer/README.md

 ## Deployment

-For deployment, you can use services like Heroku, DigitalOcean, AWS, or any other cloud provider.
+You can use services like Heroku, DigitalOcean, AWS, or any other cloud provider for deployment.

 ### Heroku Deployment
-heroku create slurmcomposer
+heroku create SlurmCostManager
 git push heroku main
 heroku open